 SPSS Modeler Professional provides all the tools you need to work with most types of structured data, such as behaviors and interactions tracked in CRM systems, demographics, purchasing behavior and sales data.

 SPSS Modeler Premium

-SPSS Modeler Premium is a separately-licensed product that extends SPSS Modeler Professional to work with specialized data such as that used for entity analytics or social networking, and with unstructured text data.
-SPSS Modeler Premium comprises the following components.
+SPSS Modeler Premium is a separately-licensed product that extends SPSS Modeler Professional to work with specialized data and with unstructured text data.
+SPSS Modeler Premium includes IBM SPSS Modeler Text Analytics: